OFA-Sys/Chinese-CLIP/deployment_En.md

 #### Extraction of Text-side Features

 Similarly, we use the following code to complete the loading and feature calculation of the text-side ONNX model.
-As with the image-side model, the text-side ONNX model only accepts inputs with a batch size of 1, i.e., only one input text is processed in a single call.

 ```python
 # Load ONNX text-side model（**Please replace ${DATAPATH} with the actual path**）